School of Nursing

 The PLU Student Services Center, located in the Hauge Administrative Building Room 102, houses the offices of the Registrar, Financial Aid, and Accounts Receivable.
 Contact the Student Services Center (at 800-678-3243 or 253-535-7161) for help with questions about your financial aid, student account, and to order transcripts.

 The Academic Advising website offers a wealth of information for current students, including course information, program plans, help for transfer students, and study abroad information.

 Another great resource for students is Ramstad Commons (located on the ground floor of Ramstad Building).
-Ramstad Commons houses the offices for Academic Advising & Assistance, Internships, Career Connections, Student Employment, and the Center for Community Engagement and Service.
+Ramstad Commons houses the offices for Academic Advising & Assistance, Internships, Career Connections, and Student Employment.
 Stop by Ramstad Commons or check out their website for more information on programs and resources offered.